Regional Market CIS

 Communication is a key success factor for efficient projects which lead to exceptional results.
 We specifically employ Russian native speakers as part of our core staff and involve them in projects in the CIS region, wherever appropriate.

-Please contact me, Stanislav Solomko, Associate Partner, or my colleague Askhat Torshin, we are both permanent representative for CIS (Russian native speaker) to discuss your venture.
+Please do not hesitate to contact Stanislav Solomko, Associate Partner (Russian native speaker), or Askhat Torshin, Permanent representative in Russia and CIS (Russian native speaker), to discuss your venture.

 The event is annually held in Moscow and dedicated entirely to cover the issues of aviation finance, aircraft and engine lease and fleet modernization for the Russian & CIS airlines.
 This year is in total the 9th international conference and it takes place at the InterContinental Moscow Tverskaya Hotel.